-Belonging to the boys’ club can involve more than a benign hand shake.
-An Ontario all-boys’ school made headlines recently for its hazing rituals, with several students facing criminal charges for assaulting other students.
+Earning membership in the boys’ club can involve more troubling rituals than a simple handshake.
+An Ontario all-boys’ school made headlines recently following a violent "hazing" incident, with several students facing criminal charges for sexually assaulting other students.
 The allegations have sparked concerns about toxic school environments, hazing and bullying.
-One of the assaults is connected to the football team and appears to have taken place in the locker room — a space of great significance, where masculinity is concerned.
+One of the assaults is connected to the football team and appears to have taken place in the locker room — a space of great significance where masculinity is concerned.

 They figure out who’s who in terms of strength, masculinity and aggression.

-The locker room, according to Kehler, is a breeding ground for the dark side of masculinity.
-“It’s a space of hyper-masculinity and highly gendered banter,” says Kehler.
+According to Kehler, the locker room often brings out the dark side of masculinity.
+“It’s a space of hyper-masculinity and highly gendered banter,” he says.
 “It’s also an unsupervised space, and this is where some boys exercise their strength and privilege over others.
 They may not be as capable academically, so these boys use the locker room as a place where they can dominate, make homophobic remarks and belittle other boys.”

 Here, between lockers and benches, the masculine pecking order springs to life.
 “There is no intervention by teachers,” says Kehler, “so it’s up to the boys to sort themselves out.
 They figure out who’s who in terms of strength, masculinity and aggression.”